PEZ/js2clj2js/README.md

 However, sometimes we get JavaScript (or more often JSON) in and need to feed JavaScript data to some library.
 This demo project is about this scenario.
 As [Mike Fikes warns us](https://blog.fikesfarm.com/posts/2017-11-09-avoid-converting-javascript-objects.html), if the data is large, the convertions can impact the performance of our app, and even make the UI non-responsive.
 This demo project is about keeping as much of the Clojure ergonomics as we can, while still caring about performance

 For the first part of the conversion, from JSON -> Clojure we can [use Transit to speed things up 20-30X](https://swannodette.github.io/2014/07/26/transit-clojurescript/), if we accept that we'll get string keys, instead of keywords keys.
-“A small price to pay” says David Nolen.
-I'd say that's controversial.
+“A small price to pay” says David Nolen. ~~I'd say that's controversial.
 We lose a lot of the Clojure data ergonomics, especially destructuring.
-Sure, for some situations this tradeoff makes perfect sense.
-Also, if you control both the server and the client, and use civilized tools (i.e. Clojure and ClojureScript) at both ends, going all in Transit makes a ton of sense.
+Sure, for some situations this tradeoff makes perfect sense.~~ Also, if you control both the server and the client, and use civilized tools (i.e. Clojure and ClojureScript) at both ends, going all in Transit makes a ton of sense.

+(My bad.
+See [below](#update-string-key-destructuring) for an update about string key destructuring.)

 For the next step of the conversion, from Clojure to JavaScript we don't have a viable alternative to using `clj->js`, afaik.
 If the performance hit from that is unacceptable, we need to stay in JavaScript land.